 It might also be that the ODFI (Originating Depository Financial Institution) did not send the request on the same day that you requested the transfer.
 This delay may be due to risk management; During the hold period, you can still inform the involved parties about unauthorized transfer requests and prevent money from ever unfairly exchanging hands.
 Payments may also be delayed if there’s a premium or faster service that the institution wants you to invest in.
 If you want next-day ACH, you have to pay for it.

-If you decide to apply for a loan, get approved and accept your offer, your deposit will be made via ACH.
-With fast and secure technology at our fingertips we are able to provide you with a seamless experience.
-If you’re in the marketing for an online personal loan and are needing money rather quickly, consider Helix by Lead Bank as your trusted provider.
+If you decide to apply for a loan, get approved, and accept your offer, your deposit will be made via ACH.
+With fast and secure technology at our fingertips, we are able to provide you with a seamless experience.
+If you’re in the marketing for an online personal loan and are needing money rather quickly, consider Helix as your trusted provider.